tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Necklace of Bones

-_Recharge 16+:_ When you would randomly determine an outcome in the game through a die roll or some other method (such as a chaos mage drawing stones), you can try again and take the result you prefer.
+_Recharge 16+:_ When you would randomly determine an outcome in the game through a die roll or some other method (such as a Psion's High Weirdness), you can try again and take the result you prefer.

 **Quirk:** Indecisive.